Ninety Six in Saluda County, South Carolina — The American South (South Atlantic)

 Erected 1970 by Saluda County Historical Commission.
 (Marker Number 41-5.)

 Location.
 34° 7.241′ N, 81° 50.2′ W. Marker is in Ninety Six, South Carolina, in Saluda County.
-Marker is at the intersection of Chappells Highway (State Highway 39) and Chestnut Hill Road (County Road 135), on the right when traveling south on Chappells Highway.
+It is at the intersection of Chappells Highway (State Highway 39) and Chestnut Hill Road (County Road 135), on the right when traveling south on Chappells Highway.
 Touch for map.
 Marker is in this post office area: Ninety Six SC 29666, United States of America.
 Touch for directions.

-, measured as the crow flies.
-Butler Methodist Church (approx. 7.4 miles away); Cane Break (approx. 7.9 miles away); Butler Family Graves (approx. 8 miles away); Lake Greenwood (approx. 8.1 miles away); Welcome to the Lake Greenwood State Recreation Area (approx. 8.3 miles away); Saluda County Stockyard and Livestock Market (approx. 8.3 miles away); New Priorities of Protection (approx. 8.3 miles away); Mitchell Hill Advent Christian Chruch (approx. 8.6 miles away); Mr. Philemon B. Waters (approx. 8.8 miles away); Colonel William Barrett Travis (approx. 8.8 miles away).
+Other nearby markers.
+At least 10 other markers are within 9 miles of this marker, measured as the crow flies: Butler Methodist Church (approx. 7.4 miles away); Cane Break (approx. 7.9 miles away); Butler Family Graves (approx. 8 miles away); Lake Greenwood (approx. 8.1 miles away); Welcome to the Lake Greenwood State Recreation Area (approx. 8.3 miles away); Saluda County Stockyard and Livestock Market (approx. 8.3 miles away); New Priorities of Protection (approx. 8.3 miles away); Mitchell Hill Advent Christian Chruch (approx. 8.6 miles away); Mr. Philemon B. Waters (approx. 8.8 miles away); Colonel William Barrett Travis (approx. 8.8 miles away).
 Touch for a list and map of all markers in Ninety Six.

 More about this marker.
 At the time her grave was marked (1897), it was believed that the only other woman honored as a war heroine in a cemetery was Joan of Arc.